The First-Timers Guide To Planning A Hen Party

 To ensure your best friend’s (or your own if you’re planning it yourself) hen do goes without a hitch and is a fitting farewell to unmarried life, we’ve compiled a step-by-step guide to hen do planning.
 The key to success is planning well in advance and making sure you don’t take on the burden of hen party planning all on your own.
 Get together with the other bridesmaids and make the most of all their different skill sets, and before you know it, you’ll be pouring bubbly for a gaggle of girls, and partying the night away at the best hen party EVER!

-Finally, consider the different types of hens that you need to accommodate.
-If the bride would love her mother and mother-in-law to be involved in the hen party, but you’re planning a weekend of non-stop clubbing, ask if she’d prefer two parties, or a more relaxed activity like afternoon tea or a spa trip on one of the days so that the mums can come along to that.
+Consider the different types of hens that you need to accommodate.
+If the bride would love her mother and mother-in-law to be involved in the hen party, but you’re planning a weekend of non-stop clubbing, ask if she’d prefer two parties, or a more relaxed activity like afternoon tea or a spa trip on one of the days.

 Now you’ve got the list of hens sorted, it’s time to think about when the hen party is going to take place.
 Ask the bride for a few preferred dates and then circulate these around the hens.
 The easiest and most efficient way to do this is by setting up a Doodle date poll, where hens can simply put a tick next to the date/ dates they can attend and you can clearly see the most popular option.